 Archana mixes her roti by hand, but I am lazy and threw it in my Bosch.

 Add all ingredients and mix for several minutes until it is smooth.
 Cover and let it rest for about 30 minutes.
 This is important with any dough you have mixed with flour in it.
 If the dough hasn't had the chance to "rest" it will try and constantly pull back in on you.
 When it is well-rested it is relaxed and easy to roll.

 Divide dough into 10 portions.
 Isn't it such a beautiful color?

-You can use any pan your prefer, which for me would have normally been my cast iron.
-My nonstick was already on the cook top though, so I used it.
+You can use any pan you prefer, which for me would have normally been my cast iron.
+My nonstick was already on the cooktop though, so I used it.
 Heat it well.
 I greased mine with just a touch of canola oil.
 Cook for a minute or on each side.
-Archana recommends cooking it over and open flame after this for the char.
+Archana recommends cooking it over an open flame after this for the char.
 I think it is beautiful this way and recommend doing the same.
-If you don’t want to, just brown in the pan.
+If you don't want to, just brown in the pan.

 This one was really thick as I used a Greek Yogurt, which is why I like regular yogurt.